roncterry/Deploy-SUSE-AI/README.md

 Do the following to deploy the SUSE AI stack:

-1) Deploy the RKE2 cluster on the Downstream AI Cluster
+1) Ensure the NVIDIA Compute Utils are Installed on the Nodes with a GPU

    a) On the cluster nodes that have NVIDIA GPUs, to ensure the NVIDIA compute utils are installed, run the script: `10-install_nvidia_compute_utils.sh`